Curious about CBD and what it can do for you?

 3. ADD/ADHD: There are some accounts of using CBDs to treat the symptoms of ADD or ADHD, allowing patients to stop using their pharmaceutical medications.
 Note, while the World Anti-Doping Agency allows the use of CBDs, the NCAA does not.

 4. Anti-Anxiety: This is probably the biggest reason that so many people are trying CBDs right now.
 Whether a little stressed, or very anxious, a little CBD seems to help.
 It calms your nervous system, which helps you react more evenly to stressors.
 It can even out your mood, and provide “resilience” as noted by Nurse Sue.
-We like these capsules, but you can experiment with which method of taking CBD is the best for you.
+We like these gel caps, but you can experiment with which method of taking CBD is the best for you.

 5. Fight Inflammation: Besides the external relief that can be found with topicals, you can fight inflammation from the inside with CBD.
 Try a tincture or CBD only vape pen for quick relief, or capsule for longer duration.